 August is the time to start preparing for Fall vegetables.
 To get your soil ready, we recommend mixing Nature’s Blend Compost or Cotton Burr Compost with your soil to replenish nutrients and loosen the soil before planting.
 Then when you plant, add Biotone Root Starter into the planting hole and water well to give your garden a healthy start.

-Now that the rains have subsided, it is important to keep up with regular watering for your lawn and garden.
+Now that the rains have subsided, it is important to keep up with regular Summer watering for your lawn and garden.
 Even drought-tolerant plants still need water in these hot months.
 Make sure to check on your plants daily to ensure that they aren’t staying too wet or too dry.
 If you’re not sure, use a moisture meter!
 Pro tip: Water at ground level, don’t spray the leaves.